 The field in which you work or focus that you have influences the type of commitment that are commonly available when working as an independent.
 In my field for example, it is going to be more likely for me to work full-time on a project for a few weeks or months rather than half a day here for one client and half a day there for another one, etc. I think that when making the change from employee to independent it is easy to not see that the rules of the game have changed and to continue seeing client projects as the main “work”, forgetting that there are more things to running a sustainable (solo) business other than writing invoices and filing taxes.

 What I mean by Business Time is therefore the set of activities that any business does but that larger businesses have entire departments busy with.
-Marketing, pre-sales, client relations (keeping in touch with former clients), finances, the list goes on.
+Marketing and market research, pre-sales, client relations (keeping in touch with former clients), finances, the list goes on.
 In the IT field it is relatively easy to say that you don’t really need all of that and that you work through an agency / head hunting company and if it works for you it is fine.
 I personally never have worked through an agency and don’t plan on doing so for as long as possible, I’ve found the practices and the worldview of these types of businesses in the IT industry to be somewhat off-putting.

 As independent in the IT field, business life is a bit like the pendulum described by Schopenhauer “pain and boredom” - only that pain can be substituted by “too much work” and boredom by “no work at all”.
 It’s either 120% or not enough.
 Key to running a sustainable independent business is to keep doing all the “business” work whilst also working on client projects.
 This is difficult of course if the client commitments are full-time as this takes most of your time.
 So what to do?

 Avoid client projects that will take 100% of your time available for work